awsdocs/aws-blockchain-templates-developer-guide/doc_source/blockchain-templates-create-stack.md

 1. To monitor the progress of the root stack and nested stacks, choose **Stacks**\.
 ![\[Image NOT FOUND\]](http://docs.aws.amazon.com/blockchain-templates/latest/developerguide/images/choose-stacks.png)

 1. When all stacks show **CREATE\_COMPLETE** for **Status**, you can connect to Ethereum user interfaces to verify that the network is running and accessible\.
-When you use the ECS container platform, URLs for connecting to EthStats, EthExplorer, and EthJsonRPC through the Application Load Balancer are available on the **Outputs** tab\.
-The Application Load Balancer is secure, so it requires that you connect to it through a *bastion host*, which proxies connections to help provide secure access to the Application Load Balancer\.
-For more information, see [Connecting to Ethereum Resources](blockchain-templates-ethereum.md#blockchain-ethereum-connecting)\.
+When you use the ECS container platform, URLs for connecting to EthStats, EthExplorer, and EthJsonRPC through the Application Load Balancer are available on the **Outputs** tab of the root stack\.
+**Important**
+You won't be able to connect directly to these URLs or SSH directly until you set up a proxy connection through the bastion host on your client computer\.
+For more information, see [Connect to EthStats and EthExplorer Using the Bastion Host](blockchain-bastion-host-connect.md)\.
 ![\[Image NOT FOUND\]](http://docs.aws.amazon.com/blockchain-templates/latest/developerguide/images/stack-urls.png)